GreiffLab/immuneREF/docs/source/immuneREF_additional_analysis.rst

 Genes with low counts are generally less reliable and increase data noise, making it harder to extract relevant information.
 The R package NOISeq incorporates procedures to filter out low counts genes in a given dataset with the function ``filtered.data``.
 We recommend CPM (method 1) when sample size in each condition is small, previously choosing a CPM threshold from the Sensitivity plot included NOISeq (``explo.plot`` function).
 If the number of replicates per condition is at least five, the Wilcoxon test (method 2) is more appropriate since it does not need to set any threshold.
 NOISeq uses readData function to create a NOISeq object necessary for further functions.
 The dat function performs different calculations according to the type argument (see `NOISeq manual <https://bioconductor.org/packages/release/bioc/vignettes/NOISeq/inst/doc/NOISeq.pdf>`_ for adequate input format).
 The plots can be generated for each experimental condition using the argument factor.
 We provide a code example for low count detection and filtering:

-a - Low count filter detection and correction
+Low count filter detection and correction
 --------------------------------------------------

 Genes with low counts are generally less reliable and increase data noise, making it harder to extract relevant information.
 The R package NOISeq incorporates procedures to filter out low counts genes in a given dataset with the function ``filtered.data``.
 We recommend CPM (method 1) when sample size in each condition is small, previously choosing a CPM threshold from the "Sensitivity plot" included NOISeq (``explo.plot`` function).
 If the number of replicates per condition is at least five, the Wilcoxon test (method 2) is more appropriate since it does not need to set any threshold.